toolness/vibecoded-hangul-fun/README.md

 If you make changes to the codebase, be sure to run `npm run typecheck` to ensure there are no type errors.

+### Tests

+You can run tests via `npm run test`.

+You can run the tests interactively, re-running them whenever you change files, with `npm run test:watch`.